Solviento/notes/INTERVIEW-REVIEW/cracking-code/sql-entry-level.md

 What is normalization?
 - It is a process to remove redundancy across tables
-- Instead of having multiple of the same fields in different tables you can consolidate them into and ID so you are able to refer to one ID .
+- Instead of having multiple of the same fields in different tables you can consolidate them into one ID so you are able to refer to that one ID

 Difference between INNER JOIN and OUTER JOIN?
 - Inner join is simply the entries that are intersected by the two tables while outer join will include the entire two tables